 1. DO NOT plug in your phone – Electricity and water just don’t mix.

 2. DO power off the phone – This will help prevent a short circuit.

 3. DO remove the battery if possible –Separating the battery from the phone helps to keep electricity away from the waterlogged components.
 This minimizes the chances of irreversible damage.

-6. DO NOT use rice – This method is ineffective as demonstrated in the study announced today.
+6. DO NOT use rice – This method is ineffective.

-7. DO NOT use a blow dryer or oven – The heat from these methods often warp and damage the sensitive equipment inside your phone.
+7. DO NOT use a blow dryer or oven – The heat from these methods often warps and damages the sensitive equipment inside your phone.

 8. DO NOT use a microwave!
 A major component of electronic devices is metal and metal in a microwave is a recipe for disaster.